lorenzo85/scenarios-ica/ingress-gateway-no-tsl-termination/init/init.md

 instead of TLS termination on incoming requests.

-TLS pass-through is useful for use cases where services **within** the mesh need to securely serve traffic over HTTPs for security reasons.
+TLS pass-through is useful for use cases where services **within** the mesh need to securely serve traffic over HTTPS for security reasons.